CVisionk/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 You are allowed to use regular loops, map, etc.

  ### 2-uniq_add.py
-Write a function that adds all unique integers in a list (only once for each integer).
+-Write a function that adds all unique integers in a list (only once for each integer).

 Prototype: def uniq_add(my_list=[]):
 You are not allowed to import any module

  ### 3-common_elements.py
-Write a function that returns a set of common elements in two sets.
+-Write a function that returns a set of common elements in two sets.

 Prototype: def common_elements(set_1, set_2):
+You are not allowed to import any module

+ ### 4-only_diff_elements.py
+-Write a function that returns a set of all elements present in only one set.

+Prototype: def only_diff_elements(set_1, set_2):
+You are not allowed to import any module

+ ### 5-number_keys.py
+Write a function that returns the number of keys in a dictionary.

+Prototype: def number_keys(a_dictionary):
 You are not allowed to import any module